exasol/public-knowledgebase/Environment-Management/how-to-deploy-a-single-node-exasol-database-as-a-docker-image.md

 ## **Step 5 Create the EXAStorage device files**

 EXAStorage is a distributed storage engine.
 All data is stored inside volumes.
 It also provides a failover mechanism.
-We recommend using a 32 GB LVM disk for EXAStorage:
+We recommend using a 32 GB LVM disk for EXAStorage, which can be checked by:

 ```markup
 $ lsblk